 SB 2524 created s.
 1009.897, F.S., to create the Prepping Institutions, Programs, Employers, and Learners through Incentives for Nursing Education (PIPELINE) Fund.
-District career centers, charter technical career centers, FCS, and SUS institutions will be allocated funds based on the performance of nursing education programs.
+District career centers, charter technical career centers, and FCS and State University System institutions will be allocated funds based on the performance of nursing education programs.

 Performance metrics for programs include the number of nursing education program completers and the first-time National Council of State Boards of Nursing Licensing Examination (NCLEX) passage rate of the institution's nursing education program completers.
-Additionally, allocations shall reward programs with first-time average NCLEX passage rates above the national average.
+Additionally, allocations must reward programs with first-time average NCLEX passage rates above the national average.